Building Utopia

 The most prominent symptom of this unfair monetary system is the increasing wealth inequality.
 We already know that we have wealth inequality.
 In most societies, the richest 20% individuals own more than 50% of the wealth.
 In some societies, the richest 20% own more than 80% of the wealth.
 Worldwide, the richest 10% own more than 85% of the wealth of the world and the poorest 50% own less than 2% of the wealth.
 Moreover, the rich are getting richer and the poor are getting poorer; wealth inequality is increasing.

-Societies and economies worldwide are experiencing increasing mechanization and automation.
-Who owns most of that?
-The rich, of course, and they are getting richer.
 What are its effects on the masses?
-Dropping labor participation rate and more unemployment; poverty for the unemployed; and inability of the poor to get out of poverty.
-The non-rich are getting relatively poorer.
-It may seem that increasing mechanization and automation is the root cause of increasing wealth inequality and hence our problems; but it isn't.
+Dropping labor participation rate, more unemployment, poverty for the unemployed, and inability of the poor to get out of poverty.
+That is, the non-rich are getting relatively poorer.

-The increasing wealth inequality results from the unfairness in our present-day monetary system.
 The unfairness in our present-day monetary system is the root cause of most of our problems.
-The next chapter elaborates this unfairness.

 Generally speaking, we are problem solvers.
 Problems provide us the motivation to solve them, and we have been solving problems.
 Currently, there are many solutions in play to solve many problems.
-Some of these solutions get referred to as "social welfare" systems.
+Some of these solutions get referred to as social welfare systems.

 In the absence of these solutions, the increasing wealth inequality would have caused widespread poverty and made life intolerable for the majority.
 The current solutions are better than not having them at all.